 Members of the committees and their chairmen are appointed at the statutory Board meeting for a period of one year at a time.
-Work in the committees is carried out based on the instructions adopted for each committee.
+Work in the committees is carried out based on the instructions that are produced for each committee.
 The work of these committees is primarily preparatory and advisory in each area.
 However, the Board can delegate the decision-making authority to the committees for certain issues.

-The Remuneration Committee shall support the Board of Directors with proposals, advice, and preparation in regard to issues of remuneration principles for the CEO and other senior management, and individual remuneration to the CEO in accordance with the guidelines for remuneration for executive management adopted by the general meeting.
+The Remuneration Committee shall support the Board of Directors with proposals, advice, and preparation in regard to issues of remuneration principles for the CEO and other senior management, and individual remuneration to the CEO in accordance with the guidelines for remuneration for senior management that is adopted by the Annual General Meeting.

 These principles include the relationship between fixed and any variable remuneration, and the relationship between performance and remuneration, the general terms for any bonus and incentive programmes, and the general terms for other benefits, pensions, notice of termination and severance pay.
-The Board of Directors as a whole is also responsible for establishing remuneration levels and other employment terms for the CEO.
-Share-related incentive programmes for Executive management are adopted by the annual general meeting.
+The Board of Directors is also responsible as a whole for establishing remuneration levels and other employment terms for the CEO.
+Share-related incentive programmes for Group management are adopted by the annual general meeting.

-The committee shall also monitor and assess any ongoing or concluded incentive programmes for variable remunerations to the CEO and other executive managers; evaluate compliance with the guidelines for remuneration to the CEO and other executive managers adopted by the general meeting as well as the current structure and levels of remuneration.
+The committee shall also monitor and assess any ongoing or concluded incentive programmes for variable remunerations to the CEO and other senior managers; evaluate compliance with the guidelines for remuneration to the CEO and other senior managers adopted by the general meeting well as the current structure and levels of remuneration.

 The Audit Committee is tasked with monitoring the company’s financial reporting and the effectiveness of internal controls and